Last updated on Sunday 22nd of May 2022 12:15:36 PM

-© XSITools: block level deduplication over VMFSXSITools is introduced as a new feature in XSIBACKUP-PRO 9.0.
+©XSITools is introduced as a new feature in XSIBackup-Pro 9.0.
 It will first offer block de-duplication over VMFS and any other proper file system like: ext3, ext4, XFS, NTFS, FAT32. etc..., that allows to store some tenths of thousands of files per volume.
 As it evolves it will offer block synchronization for off site backups.

 VMFS 5 storage limits and XSITools